fmalina/revisions-blocl/activism/tsunami.md

 read in many respects like a Labour manifesto from the 1970s or 80s – intentionally so.

-The White Paper didn’t explicitly call for higher taxation in Scotland, but it certainly indicated a return to tax and spend.
+The White Paper didn't explicitly call for higher taxation in Scotland, but it certainly indicated a return to tax and spend.
 And to policies on open immigration, unilateral nuclear disarmament, and land reform that were unmistakably left-wing.
 Its attitude to debt, borrowing and currency – and the